HenrikVarmer/textRec/README.md

-                Automate_topics = FALSE # set if number of topics should be automated alpha = 0.2,            # set alpha hyperparameter for the LDA model seed = 123,             # set random seed JSDmax = 0.08))         # set JSDmax in order to qualify as a recommendation. anything below is ignored.
+                Automate_topics = FALSE # set if number of topics should be automated alpha = 0.2,            # set alpha hyperparameter for the LDA model seed = 123,             # set random seed JSDmax = 0.08))         # set JSDmax in order for a row to qualify as a recommendation

 ```